 - 1. Log on to Control Manager. - 2.
 Navigate to Configuration > Avaya OceanaTM > Server Details. - 3.
 On the Oceana Server List page, click Add. - 4.
-In the Alias field, enter an alias name for the server. - 5.
+In the Primary Server tab, perform the following steps: - a.
+In the Alias field, enter an alias name for the server. - b.
 In the API URL field, enter the URL of the UCA ReST interface.
-For example:

-https://<AvayaOceanaCluster1 FQDN>/services/UCAStoreService/uca
+For example: https://<AvayaOceanaCluster1_FQDN>/services/ UCAStoreService/uca

-If the Avaya Oceana® Solution deployment and the Avaya AnalyticsTM deployment are using the same UCA server (Common setup), then the URLs configured for the Avaya Oceana® Solution UCA server must use the exact same URL as the Avaya AnalyticsTM streams server.
-That is, the Avaya Oceana® Solution UCA server URL and the Avaya AnalyticsTM stream server URL must use either an IP address or an FQDN.
-You cannot use an IP address on one server and the FQDN on the other server.
+If the Avaya Oceana[®] Solution deployment and the deployment are using the same UCA server (Common setup), then the URLs configured for the Avaya Oceana[®] Solution UCA server must use the exact same URL as the Avaya Analytics[TM] streams server.
+That is, the Avaya Oceana[®] Solution UCA server URL and the Avaya Analytics[TM] stream server URL must use either an IP address or an FQDN.
+You cannot use an IP address on one server and the FQDN on the other server

-- 6. In the Version field, select the Avaya Oceana® Solution release that you are managing through Control Manager. - Optional.
-Select the Enable Authorization option.
-For more information about the Enable Authorization option and its related parameters, see Configuring token-based access between Control Manager and the Avaya Oceana Solution on page 127. - 8.
-Click Save.
+- c.
+In the Version field, select the Avaya Oceana[®] Solution release that you are managing through Control Manager. - d.
+(Optional) Select the Enable Authorization option.
+For more information about the Enable Authorization option and its related parameters, see Configuring token-based access between Control Manager and the Avaya Oceana Solution on page 139. - 5.
+(Optional) In the Failover Server tab, perform the following steps: - a.
+In the Alias field, enter an alias name for the failover server.